OasisDigital/angular-aot-es2015-rollup/README.md

 ### Angular 4

-As of the March 2017, this is the very latest, and it is also the first release to ship with the new packaging of libraries.
+As of the April 2017, this is the very latest, and it ships with the new FESM packaging of the libraries.

 Angular 4 AOT both compiles and executes more quickly and with smaller size than Angular 2.
 This alone should provide ample motivation for